-• With the DRAC 5 web-based user interface.
-See "Configuring the DRAC 5 With Standard Schema Active Directory and Web-Based Interface."

-• With the RACADM CLI tool.
-See "Configuring the DRAC 5 With Standard Schema Active Directory and RACADM."
+- With the DRAC 5 web-based user interface.
+See "Configuring the DRAC 5 With Standard Schema Active Directory and Web-Based Interface" on page 159. - With the RACADM CLI tool.
+See "Configuring the DRAC 5 With Standard Schema Active Directory and RACADM" on page 161.